 SECURE MOUNTING FRAME UPPER END

-- A. Upper End - B. Cam - 5.
-Secure each upper end of the mounting frame to the cam with a spacer and bolt provided with the accessory. - 6.
-Connect the two limiting chains between the mounting frame and the machine. - Connect the snow blade quadrant assembly to the mounting frame with the king pin and the sector pin.
+- 6. Connect the two limiting chains between the mounting frame and the machine. - 7.
+Connect the snow blade quadrant assembly to the mounting frame with the king pin and the sector pin.

 SNOW BLADE INSTALLATION